0xZeteo/CSA/README.md

 The user interface is written in tkinter, a library that comes with python.
 Other libraries that need to be installed are included in the 'requirements.txt' file.

 IMPORTANT: after cloning the repository, go to the file 'source/db.py' and change the rp variable to include your MySQL root password, otherwise authentication will not work (because the database is hosted locally, i kept it this way for now, however, this will be changed later on to reflect a more secure way of authentication).

+To get this working on ubuntu (tested on 20.04.3 LTS) go to the file 'source/main.py' and comment the line 'self.iconbitmap(default='resources/cyber.ico')' in the 'Main_App' class.
+Because ubuntu does not handle .ico files, you have to change this line if you want an icon for the window.
+This will get it working on ubuntu, however, some quality of life improvements are needed:
+  - Fonts used are a bit unclear as this was mainly designed for windows
+  - Events are handled differently on ubuntu, and while the scollbars present do function when dragged with the mouse, the event bindings need to be changed (i.e. look for widget.bind('<Mousewheel>', do_something) and replace <Mousewheel> with <Button-4>, <Button-5> for ubuntu (different bindings for MacOS).